d0n601/drinkingAge/README.md

 ## How it works
 The value of each option for the location selection is the legal drinking age for each corresponding country.
 Drinking ages were derived from the alphabetized list found on  [Procon.org](http://drinkingage.procon.org/view.resource.php?resourceID=004294).
-If the user's birthday is greater than the drinking age of the country, and access cookie is generated.
+If the user's birthday is greater than the drinking age of the country, an access cookie is generated.

 * United States, 21 Years or Older `<option value="21" selected>United States</option>`
 * Afganistan, Alcohol Prohibited `<option value="1000">Afghanistan</option>`